-We derive (from the mixture estimates of p_i and π_i) the probability $\gamma_L(x)$ that households with x goods belong to the lower class16.
-The results are presented in Table 3.
+4.3 Interpreting the mixture estimates based on the economic model presented in Table 3.
 Notice, for instance, that households that have 0 - 2 durables in 2004 - 05 (both sectors) are likely to belong to the lower class with a somewhat large non-zero probability.
 However, these probabilities are not close or equal to 1.
 This means that not all households that have 0 - 2 durables belong to the lower class either.
 Can the theoretical model in Section 3 provide an intuition for probabilistic estimates such as these?
 The answer - discussed in detail below - is yes.